 In this Cane Corso feeding guide, you’ll find some helpful hints so you can keep your dog healthy and give them the food they like.

 Puppies of the Cane Corso breed are incredibly clever and trainable.
 They make excellent guardians since they are self-assured and assertive.

 A normal Cane Corso may reach over 100 pounds in adulthood so you need to make sure you are feeding them the right diet for their size.

-Did you know Cane Corso name is influenced by Latins that translates to “bodyguard-dog”?
+Did you know Cane Corso’s name is influenced by Latins which translates to “bodyguard-dog”?
 They are a noble and ancient breed that extends to ancient Rome and has a history of providing company and feeling their family safe for centuries.

 Cane Corso has a stern look that effectively deters attackers, making them ideal for protection for your family.
 They are devoted to their owners and ready to please them.
 It’s no surprise that they’re regarded as bodyguards because of these characteristics.

 As a pet owner, you would be responsible for feeding a Cane Corso puppy.

 When owning a large breed dog such as Cane Corsos you will need to remind yourself that they will require much more food than your average dog, but you don’t want to overfeed them to keep them healthy.

 We’ve created this food plan for you to remove the guessing from feeding a Cane Corso puppy, so you’ll know precisely how much to give them.

 How much do you feed a Cane Corso puppy?